 You can create Oracle VM servers for both the SPARC and x86 platforms.
 In addition to Oracle Solaris VM Server for SPARC software, Oracle Enterprise Manager Ops Center works with Oracle VM Manager software to support Oracle Solaris VM Server for x86 software.
 Oracle Enterprise Manager Ops Center can discover existing Oracle VM Manager instances.
 After discovery, you manage these virtual systems from either the Oracle VM Manager user interface or from the Oracle Enterprise Manager Ops Center user interface.

 A server pool maximizes capacity by balancing the load of several of virtualization hosts.
-Any virtualization host in the server pool can be relocated from one physical system at capacity to another under-used physical system.
+You can relocate any virtualization host in the server pool from one physical system at capacity to another under-used physical system.
 You set policies to balance the load automatically, or choose to be notified of system load conditions and change the balance manually.

-Virtualization technologies now have common features.
-Instead of virtual pools for Oracle VM Server for SPARC, this version of Oracle Enterprise Manager Ops Center has server pools for each virtualization technology: Oracle VM Server for SPARC, Oracle VM Server for x86, and Oracle Solaris Zones.
-A server pool must contain only virtualization hosts of the same type, but they are managed in the same way.
+Virtualization technologies have common features.
+Instead of virtual pools for Oracle VM Server for SPARC, Oracle Enterprise Manager Ops Center has server pools for each virtualization technology: Oracle VM Server for SPARC, Oracle VM Server for x86, and Oracle Solaris Zones.
+A server pool must contain only virtualization hosts of the same type, and they are managed in the same way.

 Server pools of Oracle Solaris Zones, Oracle VM Server for SPARC, and Oracle VM Server for x86 have the ability to migrate and restart the guests of a failed virtualization host on other members of the same pool.

 The display of an Oracle VM Server for x86 server pool includes the Oracle VM Manager master node.

 Virtual data centers extend server pools to support isolated, secure, custom, and tuned environments for end-user accounts.
 Virtual datacenters are designed to drive policy-based use of resources.